Gabie Kook

+On 27 June 2023, Kook published her first cookbook: One Pan Recipe, initially only published in Korean as she is trying to find an English-speaking publisher.

 Personal life

-Kook was born in Buenos Aires, Argentina, and lived in Spain until she was 12-years-old.
+Kook was born in Buenos Aires, Argentina, and lived in Spain until she was 12 years old.
 Following that, she studied in the United States and France.
 Although Kook was born abroad, her parents are South Korean nationals, and she has described herself as a "third culture kid".